What is Uranium?

 The X-10 Graphite Reactor at Oak Ridge National Laboratory in Tennessee, formerly known as the Clinton Pile and X-10 Pile, was one of two artificial nuclear reactors (after Enrico Fermi’s Chicago pile) engineered and designed for continuous operation.
 Argonne Nuclear Lab’s Experimental Breeder Reactor I became the first atomic reactor ever created to generate electricity as a power plant when it went live on December 20, 1951.

 The world’s first commercial-scale nuclear power station, Obninsk in the Soviet Union, began with its reactor AM-1 on June 27, 1954.
 Initially, four 150 watt light bulbs were lit by it.
 Still, improvements eventually allowed for all of Arco to have electricity generated from BORAX III, a different facility also designed and operated by Argonne National Laboratory.

 The first nuclear power plant in England began generating electricity on October 17, 1956.
 The next one was built in Pennsylvania and started operating a mere three years later.
-These plants were the earliest examples of this technology that we know today as safe for use around people; however, they make up only about 20% of all energy used to generate electricity worldwide!
+These plants were the earliest examples of this technology that we know today as safe for use around people.

 The first submarine to use nuclear power for propulsion was the USS Nautilus.
 The ship’s maiden voyage went from New York City, all across the Atlantic Ocean and back, without refueling or charging up its battery by 2200 miles (about 3100 kilometers).